Laviza-falaknaz/DeliveryExcellenceApp/API_DOCUMENTATION.md

 ---

-## 3. Warranties Upsert API
+## 3. Warranties Bulk Upload API

-Create or update warranty records for devices.
+**⚠️ TRUNCATE AND REPLACE:** This endpoint completely replaces the entire warranties table with your data.
+It truncates all existing records before inserting new ones.

+**Use Case:** Designed for bulk warranty data synchronization from your main system (150K+ records supported).

 **Endpoint:** `POST /api/data/warranties/upsert`